ibmexpertlabs/ACE_Production_Guide/docs/configure-cluster-gitops.md

 3. **Deploy Infrastructure** - Set up namespaces, RBAC, and foundational resources
 4. **Install Cloud Pak for Integration** - Deploy CP4I with GitOps automation

+!!! success "Congratulations!"
+    You have successfully created the GitOps repository for your cluster and examined its high-level structure.
+You also installed ArgoCD with a custom instance that includes IBM Cloud Pak-specific health checks.
+You created specific **clusterrole** and **clusterrolebinding** for the ArgoCD service account to ensure that it manages the cluster in a well-governed manner.
+Finally, you launched the UI for ArgoCD; you will make extensive use of it during this tutorial.

+    In the next topic of this chapter, we are going to customize the GitOps repository for your cluster and use Tekton and ArgoCD to create and manage the Kubernetes resources for our ACE applications.

 ## Troubleshooting

 ### Common Issues